justinpferdner/semester_project/feedback.md

 I cycled through a few different ideas from analyzing sports betting to exploring differences between In-Season Tournament and Season stats for the NBA to eventually analyzing home prices.
 Home prices was something I was very curious about especially since the market has continued to rise consistently for some years now.
 I wanted to see the differences between cities and counties.

 #### Post on Data Collection
 Based off of my feedback there wasn't much to change besides making my links accessible.
-I fixed that so it should be good to go.
+I fixed that by linking KSL to the exact webpage that I pulled all my homes data from.

 #### Post on EDA
+The first piece of feedback I recieved told me to add some more written analysis below my graphs.
+I made sure to go through and add some more insights or reasons that the data looked the way it did.

+#### Streamlit App